Access to money

 Cash cannot be sent to prisoners.
 Cash that arrives by mail will not be added to prisoner trust accounts.
 Instead any cash sent in this manner will be held for the depositor to collect, and if unclaimed, sent to Treasury annually.

-If you can prove that you are unable to open or operate a bank account, you may apply for an exception to make a cash deposit.
+If you can prove that you are unable to open or operate a bank account, you may apply for a special exception to make a cash deposit.
 Applicants will have to meet strict criteria, including providing acceptable identification and proof they can’t apply for a bank account.

 Download the information sheet About Special Exceptions to make Cash Deposits PDF, 4.0 MB